 - The tasks config tree holds settings relating to task execution. - tasks.dedupe controls Task deduplication and defaults to True.
 It can also be overridden at runtime via --no-dedupe. - tasks.auto\dash\names controls whether task and collection names have underscores turned to dashes on the CLI.
 Default: True.
-See also Dashes vs underscores. - tasks.collection\name controls the Python import name sought out by collection discovery, and defaults to "tasks". - tasks.search\root allows overriding the default collection discovery root search location.
-It defaults to None, which indicates to use the executing process' current working directory. - The run tree controls the behavior of Runner.run.
-Each member of this tree (such as run.echo or run. pty) maps directly to a Runner.run keyword argument of the same name; see that method's docstring for details on what these settings do & what their default values are. - The runners tree controls \which\ runner classes map to which execution contexts; if you're using Invoke by itself, this will only tend to have a single member, runners.local.
-Client libraries may extend it with additional key/value pairs, such as runners.remote. - The sudo tree controls the behavior of Context.sudo: - sudo.password controls the autoresponse password submitted to sudo's password prompt.
-Default: None.
+See also Dashes vs underscores. - tasks.collection\name controls the Python import name sought out by collection discovery, and defaults to "tasks". - tasks.executor\class allows users to override the class instantiated and used for task execution.